389ds/389ds.github.io/docs/389ds/design/otp-password-policy.md

 # Major configuration options and enablement
 --------------------------------------------

-The password policy contains two new configuration attributes:
+The password policy contains new configuration attributes:

- - passwordOTPMaxUse (default: -1): It is the number of time the OTP password can be used to authenticate
+ - passwordOTPMaxUse (default: -1): It is the number of time the registration password can be used to authenticate
+ - passwordOTPDelayExpireAt (default: -1): After the administator sets the registration password, it is the number of seconds before the registration password expires
- - passwordOTPExpirationDelay (default: -1): It is the number of seconds, after it has been set by administrator, that the OTP password can be used to authenticate
+ - passwordOTPDelayValidFrom (default: -1): After the administator sets the registration password, it is the number of seconds after which registration password starts to be valid for authenticate with

-By default OTP setting are disabled and no limit (#use / expiration) is enforced
+By default OTP setting are disabled and no limit (#use / expiration / validity) is enforced

 Those new limits are enforced at the condition that the password policy force the change of the 'userpassword' after a reset by administrator: 'passwordMustChange: **on**'